The Ronnie Johns Half Hour: Things You Shouldn't Do Naked

 These sketches begin by announcing an activity that should not be done whilst naked and assigning the activity a number.
 The sketches then depict one of the cast members performing the activity.
 The humour comes from the fact that the activities are things that should not be done at all, naked or otherwise such as eating a surfboard, towel whipping a bear or impersonating the Crazy Frog ring tone.
 According to the Season 1 DVD commentary, when Heath Franklin appears in one of these sketches he is the only actor to do his naked scenes in the nude, the rest of the cast wore flesh-coloured underwear.

 Poofta Bogân

 Poofta Bogân is a brand for the Australian bogân, who is also a bit gay.
 Items in the Poofta Bogân range include a cologne, dating web site pooftaboganmatchmaker.com.au, the Poofta Bogân Manwâgon (The Manwagon is a Smart Car with a tray on the back) and an alcoholic drink called "Inhibition".

 Don't do Drugs

 These sketches start off with sped-up black and white stock footage accompanied by frantic music and finish with the message "Don't do Drugs".

-Cameos and Easter Eggs
+Awards

-Throughout each episode there are always a number of hidden jokes or cameos.
-Characters from previous sketches hiding in the background or a prop or product reused may be seen.
-For example, there was a sketch about South African Cola.
-Throughout the series characters drinking this beverage in other sketches are depicted.
+In 2006, the show received a Logie nomination for Most Outstanding Comedy Series, and Franklin was nominated for the 2006 Inaugural Graham Kennedy Logie Award for Most Outstanding New Talent.